spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 ### theme `object`

-This object contains the details of the theme properties applied to the application.
+This object has the details of the theme properties applied to the application.
 You can use this object to set certain properties in widgets to be aligned with the app theme or to write custom logic.

 ```js
 {{ '{{appsmith.theme}}' }}